jaythad13/Mathematikezettelkasten/Simplicial homology and random walks --- math-145/notes/Homology in the plane.md

 - alg-top
 ---

-Homology groups measure when [[Simplicial homology and graph theory --- math-145/notes/Chains revisited|cycles]] fail to be boundaries of a higher-dimensional [[Simplicial homology and graph theory --- math-145/notes/Chains revisited|chain]].
+Homology groups measure when [[Simplicial homology and random walks --- math-145/notes/Chains revisited|cycles]] fail to be boundaries of a higher-dimensional [[Simplicial homology and random walks --- math-145/notes/Chains revisited|chain]].

 ##### _definition:_ zeroth homology group

 The zeroth homology group is $\mathrm{H}_{0}(U, \mathbb{F}) = \mathrm{Z}_{0}(U, \mathbb{F}) / \mathrm{B}_{0}(U, \mathbb{F})$ where $\mathrm{Z}_{0}(U, \mathbb{F}) = \mathrm{C}_{0}(U, \mathbb{F})$ is the vector space of $0$-cycles and equivalently, the space of $0$-chains.

-In the case of $1$-chains, as long as $U$ is connected and [[Simplicial homology and graph theory --- math-145/notes/Chains revisited#_definition _ the mass cocycle|the mass cocycle]] is zero, we have that a $0$-cycle (which is just a $0$-chain) is indeed a boundary.
-Otherwise [[Simplicial homology and graph theory --- math-145/attachments/homework/hw 4/hw 4.pdf|the homework]] shows us that $\mathrm{H}_{0}$ measures the number of connected components.
+In the case of $1$-chains, as long as $U$ is connected and [[Simplicial homology and random walks --- math-145/notes/Chains revisited#_definition _ the mass cocycle|the mass cocycle]] is zero, we have that a $0$-cycle (which is just a $0$-chain) is indeed a boundary.
+Otherwise [[Simplicial homology and random walks --- math-145/attachments/homework/hw 4/hw 4.pdf|the homework]] shows us that $\mathrm{H}_{0}$ measures the number of connected components.

 Here again, the homology group measures the degree of obstruction to $1$-cycles being boundaries of $2$-chains